Gyarbij/nottit/README.md

 # Deploying

 ### Environment Variables
-To use login functionality the following environment variables need to be defined in your compoe file, cloud host settings or a .env.local file placed in the root directory for non docker deployments:
+To use login functionality the following environment variables need to be defined in your compose file, cloud host settings or a .env.local file placed in the root directory for non docker deployments:

 CLIENT_ID=\<ID of your Reddit app>\
 CLIENT_SECRET=\<Secret from your Reddit app>\